 First year student?
 Please see the First Year Advising tab for advising options.

-If you are an alum, please email us at firstname.lastname@example.org, and we will help you arrange an appointment.
+If you are an alum, please email us at email@example.com, and we will help you arrange an appointment.
 We look forward to meeting with you remotely (by phone, Microsoft Teams, Google Meet/Hangouts, or Skype).
-Please also continue to remember that there is no time limit to our services to you.
+Please also continue to remember that there is no time limit in our services to you.
 We will be here to support you for as long as you want to work with us.

 Health Professions Shadowing Program